 ARE YOU MISSION READY?

 There is no better way to witness the incredible work Operation Smile does to change the lives of children living with cleft lip and cleft palate than joining us for one of our medical programs.
 Selected high school students and interested adult sponsors accompany our surgical teams to clinics and facilities all over the world where these life-changing surgeries are taking place.
 Check out the information below for more details.

-Operation Smile Student Programs continues to keep an eye on the developing situation of COVID-19.
+Operation Smile Student Programs continues to monitor the COVID-19 pandemic in relation to our mission opportunities.
 Our priority is the safety and security of our students.

 HIGH SCHOOL STUDENTS